-Most of the best VPN providers have dedicated Android apps, while a smaller number let you set up their network via manual configuration – although, of course, some offerings don’t have mobile support at all.
+Most of the best VPN providers have dedicated Android apps for Pie, Oreo and more, while a smaller number let you set up their network via manual configuration – although, of course, some offerings don’t have mobile support at all.

 A word of warning: make sure you avoid the dodgy ones on Google Play as quite a few free players promise to provide free privacy but don't mention the strings attached.
-Instead, go for one of the brilliant Android VPN apps that follow.
+Instead, go for one of the brilliant Android VPN apps that we've listed below.

 Our top picks for best Android VPN apps are

 Number of servers: 3000+ | Server locations: 160 | IP addresses: 30,000 | Maximum devices supported: 5

 Best Android VPN 2019 - Get 3 months free with an annual plan

 There are many things to like about ExpressVPN for Android.
 The dedicated app is extremely user-friendly and straightforward, but also offers lots of advanced options.
 It has some neat options like an excellent location picker, but sadly it's missing a kill switch.
 On the security front, it boasts AES 256-bit encryption, while the speeds we witnessed using the VPN were consistently fast.

 ExpressVPN provides quality apps for a wide range of devices, and Android is no exception.
 The Android app provides access to high speed servers across 94 countries and is compatible across phones, tablets, Kindles and Android TV boxes.

 After signing up for an ExpressVPN subscription, the website will provide instructions to install the app on your device (usually via Google Play or through an APK file).
 The website also features a wide array of handy content and video guides on using their apps, as well as 24/7 customer support by live chat in case you run into any issues.